Looking for a New Mexico road trip itinerary that hits the state’s best sights? Read on!

 Take a drive by the Very Large Array, a radio astronomy observatory that you might recognise from the Jodie Foster film Contact.

 One of the top New Mexico tourist attractions, you can tour the facility, which includes a documentary narrated by Jodie Foster herself and the opportunity to get up close to these very large objects.
+You need to pre-book tickets, which have timed entry.

 You’ll need about an hour here.
 If you’re short on time or radio telescopes just aren’t your thing, you can just drive by and take a peek from the road (which is what we did).

-New Mexico itinerary stop 10: Pie Town
+New Mexico road trip itinerary stop 10: Pie Town

 Driving distance: 40 mins / 40 miles